-Indirect costs are charged to certain federal grants and contracts at a federally approved predetermined indirect rate, negotiated with the Division of Cost Allocation.
-The predetermined rate provided for the year ended June 30, 2018 was 29.3%.
+Indirect costs are charged to certain federal grants and contracts at a federally approved predetermined indirect rate, negotiated with the Division of Cost Allocation and therefore we do not use the de minimus 10% rate.
+The predetermined rate provided for the year ended June 30, 2019 was 29.3%.
 Indirect costs are included in the reported federal expenditures.